 One example of this is the development of a high-strength reinforcement system used in the construction of high-rise buildings.
 High-strength reinforcement is characterized by greater yield strength and tensile strength.
 This makes for slimmer structural members and thus more resource-efficient construction design.
 Smaller column and wall dimensions reduce the amount of building materials such as concrete, cement and building additives by up to 20 percent each.
 Additional usable or living space is also created.
-Our high-strength reinforcement system is being used in the Opera Tower in Frankfurt, the Dancing Towers in Hamburg and the One World Trade Center in New York.
+Our high-strength reinforcement system is being used in the Opera Tower in Frankfurt, the Dancing Towers in Hamburg, in the high-rise project "Four" in Frankfurt and the One World Trade Center in New York.